Umar-37/udacityStoreApi/readme.md

 ## Set up

-- `docker-compose up` to start docker
 - `npm i` to install dependencies
+- `docker-compose up -d` to start docker in the background
 - `npm run upDev` to set up the development database
 - `npm run build` to build the app